torin-stephen/FlocusTweaks/README.md

 - `option2`: Remove ads for Plus subscriptions across the site.
 - `option3`: Adds plus features to the priorities menu in the focus mode.
 - `option4`: Adds plus features to the music tab, allowing custom playlists.
+- `option5`: Adds a timer to the focus dash.

 ## Note